If Public Figures Were Stocks: A Reputation Market Analysis

 Isaac Newton is the Microsoft of this market -- foundational, slightly boring compared to flashier names, but the entire system runs on his work.
 Calculus.
 Optics.
 The laws of motion.
 Universal gravitation.
 He literally invented the mathematical tools that other scientists needed to do their jobs.

 Bull case: Every time a physics student opens a textbook, Newton's market cap grows.
 Bear case: The alchemy, the petty feuds, the questionable stint as Master of the Royal Mint.
-Some historical baggage.
+Some baggage.
 Analyst rating: Strong hold.
 The Einstein-vs-Newton debate is the Coca-Cola-vs-Pepsi of science.

 Leonardo da Vinci (Ticker: DAVINCI)